-El patio 77 es el primer Bed and breakfast ecológico /hotel ecológico de la Ciudad de México.
-Mejor que un hotel, ven a descubrir nuestra casona de finales del siglo XIX y pasa una noche en una de nuestros 8 habitaciones.
+El Patio 77 es el primer Hotel Boutique B&B Ecológico Sustentable de la Ciudad de México.
+Mejor que un hotel, ven a descubrir nuestra casona de finales del siglo XIX y pasar una noche en una de nuestros 8 habitaciones.

 The eco-friendly bed & breakfast Welcome to Mexico!
 Welcome to "El Patio 77", the first eco-friendly bed and breakfast in Mexico City.
 Enjoy one of the eight gorgeous suites of this grand house from the 19th century, completely renovated in 2009 to make it more sustainable and eco-friendly.
 Prepare to enjoy breakfast in one of two peaceful courtyards before exploring the extraordinary vibrancy and richness Mexico City has to offer.